KishorMesh/Generic-Batch-Processor/Distributed-Application/README.md

 It has two jobs:

 1. Act as the dedicated seed node for all `[Client]` and `[API]` roles when they attempt to join the Akka.Cluster and
-2. Broadcast the availability of new nodes to all `[Client]`, `[Tracker]``[API]` instances so they can leverage the newly available nodes for work.
+2. Broadcast the availability of new nodes to all `[Client]` and `[API]` instances so they can leverage the newly available nodes for work.

 There can be multiple `[Lighthouse]` roles running in parallel, but all of their addresses need to be written into the `akka.cluster` HOCON configuration section of each `[Client]` and `[API]` node in order to use Lighthouse's capabilities effectively.

 #### `[Client]` Role
-The `[Client]` role corresponds to everything inside the [Client project] that uses a lightweight `ActorSystem` to communicate with all `[API]` roles.
+The `[Client]` role corresponds to everything inside the `[Client project]` that uses a lightweight `ActorSystem` to communicate with all `[API]` roles.
 It's meant to act as the [Job Manager] aprt of the Application.

 This application creates the job pool, schedules them and assign to any availbale API.
 This applcation keeps teh status of each task and displays the summary after completion of all jobs.
 This appliaction also managed the failed tasks and decide the strategy whether they will need to restart or not.

 There can be only one instance of the `[Client]` role.

 #### `[API]` Role
-The `[API]` role corresponds to everything inside the [API project] that uses a lightweight `ActorSystem` to communicate with `[Client]` roles.
-It's meant to act as the [Executer] part of the Application.
+The `[API]` role corresponds to everything inside the `[API project]` that uses a lightweight `ActorSystem` to communicate with `[Client]` roles.
+It's meant to act as the `[Executer]` part of the Application.

-This application processed the job assigned by Job Manager [Client].
+This application processed the job assigned by Job Manager `[Client]`.
 Once the job received, it will call the external applaiction to execute the job.
 Once the job completes, this application send the acknowledgement to Client.

 There can be multiple instances of the `[API]` role.